-RoboCup RoboCup Changes and Comments RC-12.2: In RoboCup, penalty kicks are currently not awarded during the two periods Penalty Kick of play in a match.
-The competition rules may specify the execution of penalty kicks to decide the winner of a game which ends in a draw after two periods of play.
+RoboCup RoboCup Changes and Comments RC-12.2: In RoboCup, a penalty kick is awarded whenever a pushing offense (defined in Penalty Kick RC-12.3.2) is committed inside the penalty area.
+The competition rules may specify the execution of penalty kicks to decide the winner of a game which ends in a draw.